yash-hiru/Project-DSA-Repo/src/com/hiru/tips/StandardTemplates.md

 ## ============= Common Coding Patterns ==============

-### Background
+### Coding Tips

 Most of the problem belongs to some category or theme with minor tweaks viz. as Datatype, constraints, conditions, names.

 Identifying the right category saves time, gives us skeleton and also boost confidence since end to end code is ready.

-### Groundwork

-1. Read problem carefully

-2. Identify datatype ( simpler is better)

-3. Pefer simpler datatypes

-4. Identify the multiple entities and relationships
+### PROBLEM UNDERSTANDING AND RESEMBLANCE (3-5 Mins)

+- Understand Problem by asking clarification questions
+- Clarify assumptions
+- Write examples..Don't get coaching..Be self driven
+- Think a loud
+- Objective and to the point answers.
+- 45 mins time is precious..DONT waste on irrelevant discussions.

-### Find matching category (For optimal solution you propose and buy in)
+##### Find matching category (For optimal solution you propose and buy in)

 1. Translate problem into simpler words (remove unncessary confusing context)